testdouble/test_data/README.md

 If you need to load the test data and commit it to the database, simply set `TestData.config.use_transactional_data_loader = false`.

-Once committed, figuring out when and how to clear it out after each test run then becomes an additional responsibility.
-Many folks use [database_cleaner](https://github.com/DatabaseCleaner/database_cleaner) for this, while this gem offers a rudimentary [TestData.truncate](https://github.com/testdouble/test_data#testdatatruncate) method which may be sufficient for your application.
+If transactions are disabled, you'll need to decide whether and how to clear the data out after each test.
+Many folks use [database_cleaner](https://github.com/DatabaseCleaner/database_cleaner) for this, while `test_data` offers a rudimentary [TestData.truncate](https://github.com/testdouble/test_data#testdatatruncate) method that may be sufficient for your needs.

 You might imagine something like this if you were loading the data just once for the full run of a test suite: